divnix/digga/README.md

 # Philosophy

-In it's `lib.mkFlake` function, _digga_ implements a well-secified API interface comprising four API containers that allow you to:
+In it's `lib.mkFlake` function, _Digga_ implements a well-specified API interface comprising four API containers that allow you to:

 1. configure **nixpkgs channels** including internal and external overlays,

-2. define **nixos hosts** including internal and external nixos modules as well as host defaults that apply to all hosts in the environment,
+2. define **NixOS hosts** including internal and external NixOS modules as well as host defaults that apply to all hosts in the environment,

 3. specify **user home environments** including internal and external home-manager